A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Model and methodology

 \subsection{Super-droplet method}

 Different cloud dynamics models have been thus far proposed in the literature, such as the bulk parametrization method \cite{kessler1969distribution} or the spectral (bin) method \cite{clark1973numerical} (see also Ref.~\cite{khain2015representation} and references therein).
 These models are based on the Eulerian approach, where the cloud properties are continuous in space without considering single cloud droplets.
 Here, a rather recent approach to accurately model the cloud dynamics will be used, that is the Lagrangian particle-based microphysics scheme Super-Droplet Method (SDM) \cite{shima2009super}.
-While this method appears to be the current state of the art in cloud modeling, our work reaches beyond that by including the numerical modeling of surfactant effects in the SDM model.
+Our study extends the capabilities of this model by including the numerical modeling of surfactant effects in the SDM model, thus providing a possible direction for future developments in the area of numerical modeling of systems with droplets at macroscopic scales.

 In the Lagrangian approach, computational particles are cloud droplets \cite{arabas2015libcloudph++}, which connect the large-scale simulation with the underlying microscopic fluid mechanics.
 A main advantage of this approach is avoiding the need of representing each individual droplet of the system in the computational model, which would translate into a huge computational cost.
 Instead, in the SDM, aggregates of single droplets are considered, which are known as \emph{super-droplets}.
 Hence, the super-droplet can be treated as an ensemble of many ordinary droplets with the same intrinsic parameters.
 A multiplicity parameter indicates the number of those single droplets represented by the super-droplet, which is denoted by the positive integer $\xi_i(t)$.
 The multiplicity parameter can be different in each super-droplet and time-dependent, for example, due to droplet coalescence events.
 Moreover, each super-droplet has its own position \textbf{x}$_i(t)$ and attributes \textbf{a}$_i(t)$, which characterize the $\xi_i(t)$ identical droplets represented by the super-droplet $i$.
 For instance, attributes of the super-droplet can include the radius and the solute mass, \textit{i.e.}, \textbf{a}$_i(t) = [R_i(t), M_i(t)]$ \cite{shima2009super}.
-In other words, a super-droplet reflects a coarse-grained representation of single cloud droplets both in real and attribute space.
+In other words, a super-droplet reflects a coarse-grained representation of single droplets both in real and attribute space.

 SDM involves a coalescence scheme of super-droplets, which is outlined as follows:

 \begin{enumerate} \item If $\xi_j \neq \xi_k$, we can choose $\xi_j > \xi_k$ without losing generality (Fig.~\ref{sdm}).
 Then, the prime variables represent the updated values after coalescence.